rei/rei-cedar-docs/docs/components/icon/README.md

 The **CdrIcon** package contains many different components:

 1. **CdrIcon**: This is a basic SVG wrapper.
 This component allows for using Non-Cedar SVGs.
 Use this component in conjunction with the CdrIconSprite package
-2. **CdrIconSprite** A symbol definition sprite with all Cedar icons
+2. **CdrIconSprite**: A symbol definition sprite with all Cedar icons
 3. **Individual icons**: For available icons, view [Cedar Icon Library](?active-tab=design-guidelines&active-link=icon-library) on Design Guidelines tab